 - Represented the Navajo Nation in a landmark lawsuit against the U.S. government.
 The Nation alleged that the U.S. had breached its fiduciary duties to the tribe by failing to properly manage, invest, and account for funds and resources the U.S. held in trust for the tribe.
 After many years of litigation involving facts, circumstances, and documents stretching back six decades, the firm secured a $554 million settlement on behalf of the tribe.
 It is the largest settlement obtained against the U.S. in any action by a single Native American tribe.

-Prior to joining Buckley, Ms. Viswanatha was an Associate at Cravath, Swaine & Moore LLP, where her practice focused on enforcement matters.
+Prior to joining Buckley, Ms. Viswanatha was an Associate at Cravath, Swaine & Moore LLP.

 Ms. Viswanatha received her J.D. from the University of Pennsylvania Law School in 2009 (cum laude).
 During law school, she interned for the Honorable Jerome Simandle in the United States District Court for the District of New Jersey.
 She also served as an Articles Editor for the University of Pennsylvania Law Review, and as an Arthur Littleton and H. Clayton Louderback Legal Writing Instructor.
 Ms. Viswanatha received her B.A. from Rutgers University in 2003 (magna cum laude).